When you think of all of the devices in your home, you probably think of the individual components that make up a smart home system. For example:

 - A smart thermostat that can raise and lower a home’s temperature on the fly.

-- Door sensors and smart cameras that are always in the background keeping a watchful eye and send alerts to your smartphone when an activity is detected.
+- Door and window sensors that are always in the background and send alerts to your smartphone when an activity is detected.

 A smart home is made of many parts, but the real power comes when they work together to create a space that responds to your every need.
 The key to making it all work is to create smart home scenes and rules with your hub or security system.
 These rules can make these pieces work together to achieve some advanced functionality.
 Here are three ways that the right smart home setup can make your home a better and more convenient place to live.